robinst/autolink-java/README.md

 you're only interested in specific types, narrow it down using the `linkTypes` method.

-There's another method which is convenient for when you want to transform all of the input text to something else.
+The above returns all the links.
+Sometimes what you want to do is go over some input, process the links and keep the surrounding text.
+For that case, there's an `extractSpans` method.

 Here's an example of using that to transform the text to HTML and wrapping URLs in an `<a>` tag (escaping is done using owasp-java-encoder):

 ```java
 import org.nibor.autolink.*;